-Customs duty is paid on goods imported into Australia.
-Different rates apply, depending on the classes of goods imported.
-Similarly to income tax, customs duty is based on self-assessment: importers themselves must classify goods.
+Customs duty is payable in respect of goods imported into Australia.
+Different rates apply, depending on the classification of goods imported.

-Excise duty is a tax on certain goods; mainly, alcohol, tobacco and fuel.
-Generally, businesses dealing in these goods must lodge an excise return and pay excise duty, which is calculated on the quantity of the goods.
+Excise duty is a tax on certain goods, mainly, alcohol, tobacco and fuel.
+Businesses, which produce, store or manufacture these goods in Australia need to have an excise licence and may need to pay excise duty based on the amount of the goods.